Undergraduate Capstone Experience

 Bringing your studies all together

-For instance, one could imagine a group of students considering how we can diminish health disparities and increase quality of life in South Los Angeles, which is a site of economic disinvestment and poor food resources, by bringing a new grocery store to an underserved area.
+For instance, one could imagine a group of students considering how we might diminish health disparities and increase quality of life in South Los Angeles — a site of economic disinvestment and poor food resources — by bringing a new grocery store to an underserved area.

 - Public policy students could analyze existing legislative barriers and opportunities,

 - Planning students could outline the necessary permits and land assemble issues,

 - Health students could assess the health outcome impacts,

 - Real estate developers could calculate the financial barriers, and

 - Nonprofit management students could search for a nonprofit organization that would advocate for the new store’s financial subsidies.